 It’s true that the word “ectomorph” is rooted in the bogus science of William Sheldon.
-But it’s also clear that different people have different struggles, and those struggles are often rooted in their genetics.
+But it’s also clear that different people have different struggles, and their struggles are often rooted in their genetics.
 Some people find themselves gradually growing overweight, whereas other people find themselves thin as rakes.
 Why is that?

 There’s a funny thing going on in the fitness industry.
 Even with weight training, there are different lifting niches, right?
 There are the CrossFitters, the powerlifters, and the bodybuilders.
 But there’s also a rift within those niches.
 Some guys like classic, time-proven methods, whereas other guys like data-driven, evidence-based guidelines.
 You can hear it in how they talk.
 “Steve Reeves used this routine” and “5×5 routines have been around for decades” are the classic group.
 These are the programs like Starting Strength and StrongLifts 5×5.